What Is Group Insurance Coverage and How Does It Work?

 Benefits for Employers

-Organizations can benefit from offering group health insurance as well, often through tax incentives.
+Organizations can benefit from offering small business group health insurance as well, often through tax incentives.
 The money that employers put toward group insurance premiums is tax-deductible.
-Plus, small businesses can quality for tax credits just by offering health insurance for their employees.
+Plus, small businesses can qualify for tax credits just by offering health insurance for their employees.
 Offering group insurance can also help businesses attract and retain employees, saving businesses money in the long run.

 Get Coverage Today